Follow Us

 • Compulsory subjects: 32 ECTS

-• Optional subjects: 2 ECTS
+• Elective subjects: 2 ECTS

-• Dissertation: 6 ECTS
+• Master’s Final Project (MFP): 6 ECTS

 CURRICULUM